 What’s the difference and which do you want?

 Solid of 100% bamboo is pretty straightforward: It means the floor is only made of bamboo.
 That is, the only main structural part of the floor is bamboo.
 It can still be treated with other substances and chemicals.
-In fact, all bamboo floors (solid or engineered) are composed of strips of bamboo that are
+In fact, all bamboo floors (solid or engineered) are composed of strips of bamboo that are stuck or woven together.

 Manufacturing techniques that may affect the durability and appearance

 If you choose 100% bamboo, the strips of bamboo have to be pressed together in some way.
 This will give each bamboo a unique look but there are also a few notes on how it could impact how your bamboos performance:

 Horizontal bamboo (aka flat grain) is pressed together so the strips of bamboo are laid down and the natural pattern of the bamboo as you’d see it in nature is what you see on the floor face.